WeblateOrg/weblate/docs/admin/install.rst

 For optimal performance, it is good idea to run some maintenance tasks in the background.

+.. versionchanged:: 3.2

+   Since version 3.2 the default way of executing these tasks is using Celery and Weblate already comes with proper configuration, see :ref:`celery`.

 On a Unix-likesystem, this can be scheduled using cron: